 - High School Prom Activity.
 Officers will assist schools during prom in monitoring for alcohol use.
 Preprom visits by law enforcement deter the use of alcohol. - High School Graduation Activity.
 Officers will be involved in alcohol-free graduation parties and assist school personnel in the education of students concerning alcohol abuse. - High School Drivers Education Classes.
 Visits to Drivers Education classes to educate students against driving while impaired. - High School SADD Groups.
 Regional Traffic Safety Program Coordinators work with SADD groups in their region to assist with their activities and assist in the Statewide SADD Program. - College Project.
-This project works with campus teams in all 23 Colleges and Universities in the State to reduce underage drinking on college campuses.
-In alternating years, a statewide conference brings the colleges together to discuss campus issues and showcase successful programs.
-In the off year, statewide training is conducted for selected teams from each participating college to enhance their programs and prepare them for the U.S. Department of Education's biannual alcohol and drug abuse requirements.
-This year the colleges are forming a formal independent organization to carry on this program. - Ongoing Project for 21 to 34 Age Groups.
-The Regional Traffic Safety Program Coordinators will work with area bars, distributors, and community agencies to establish an ongoing project that will assist 21 to 34-year old individuals to avoid driving under the influence by finding alternative transportation (e.g., designated drivers, public transportation, and TIPs Training).
+The WVCIA (West Virginia Collegiate Initiative to Address High Risk Substance Use), is a statewide organization partially funded through the Region 5 GHSP grant.
+The organization proactively addresses collegiate alcohol, other drug, and associated violence issues.
+Through the use of evidence-based strategies, the program promotes healthy campus environments through self-regulatory initiatives, information dissemination, public policy influence, cooperation with prevention partners and technical assistance.
+Member organizations and partners of WVCIA include universities, colleges, community and technical colleges throughout West Virginia, State agencies, community partners and more.
+The group is governed by an executive committee and three standing committees-professional development, public policy, and the assessment committee.
+The organization holds quarterly group meetings, provides professional development opportunities for members, and participates in statewide assessments and strategic planning. - Ongoing Project for 21 to 34 Age Groups.
+The Regional Traffic Safety Program Coordinators will work with area bars, distributors, and community agencies to establish an ongoing project that will assist 21to 34-year-old individuals to avoid driving under the influence by finding alternative transportation (e.g., designated drivers, public transportation, and TIPs Training).